inakivelasco/scientific-project/README.md

 - Model training plots
 - Test plots using the provided dataset
 - Images & their predictions

-Some report examples are available at asdf
+Some report examples are available in the [reports folder](/reports)